texas-robocamp/texas-robocamp.github.io/tutorials/welcome/welcome.md

 * When beginning to work on an exercise or tutorial, or any time that you are solving a programming problem, elect a "driver" who will be operating the computer.
 Write their number into the next line under "Driver," and mark the current date, and start time.

-* When switching drivers, mark the "Stop" time.
+* When switching drivers, mark the "stop" time.
 Compute the amount of time that has elapsed and put that into the corresponding box under the number of the current driver.
 Then, fill out the next line appropriately for the new driver.

 * When you reach the Subtotal boxes, add up the amount of time that each of you has spent driving.